ThomWright/ThomWright.github.io/_wip/alerting-for-slos.md

 Now, if it takes a really long time to exhaust the error budget, do we even need to send page someone and potentially wake them up?
 In this case, perhaps we could just send a notification for someone to investigate during working hours.

-To do this, we can create **multiple alerting rules**.
+To do this, we can create **multiple windows**.
 A short window for high burn rates and a long window for low burn rates.
 For the low burn rates, we might not need to page someone urgently, but instead send a notification to investigate later.

 If the problem starts on a Friday night, we need to make sure we enough time to respond when someone checks the notifications on Monday morning.
 So let's try taking 5 days as our dividing line, which gives us a burn rate of 6.
 If time to exhaustion is less than 5 days, we can treat this more urgently.